Corine Mauch: Education and career

 Corine Mauch graduated from gymnasium in Aarau.
 From 1980 to 1988, Mauch studied agricultural economics at ETH Zurich, also completed four semesters of sinology at the University of Zurich, graduating with an engineering Diplom.
 She then worked internships in agriculture and development in Nepal and the Bernese Oberland.
 From 1997 to 2000, Mauch studied at the University of Lausanne, earning a Master of Public Administration; her thesis was in "city development politics".

 Mauch's first job was at Infras, the consulting agency founded by her parents, where she worked between 1986 and 1989.
 Mauch also worked as an assistant at the Economic Research Institute (Note: Institut für Wirtschaftsforschung, now the KOF Swiss Economic Institute (Konjunkturforschungsstelle)) of ETH Zurich between 1987 and 1988.
 From 1989 to 1993, Mauch worked for the city of Uster, managing waste disposal and the environment.
 From 1993, Mauch worked as a researcher and lecturer in the Human Ecology Group at the Geographical Institute of ETH Zurich.
 In 2000, she moved to the University of Lausanne, continuing to research environmental politics and resource management.
 From 2002 to 2008, Mauch worked as an environmental consultant in Luzern, later doing similar work at the federal Parlamentsdienste (lit.
 'Parliamentary Services') in Bern.

 Political career

 Mauch was elected mayor in March 2009, after ten years on the city council.
 In the first round of balloting, she finished in second place, barely 1,300 votes behind Kathrin Martelli, the candidate of the Free Democratic Party.
 In the second round, she received 41,745 votes, beating Martelli by 58 percent to 42.
 In the March 2018 elections, Mauch received 63,139 votes, and she was re-elected as mayor of Zürich until her terms ends in 2022.
+After being re-elected in 2022, she did not run for re-election in 2026.